vanshikasingh11/pizza_application/README.md

 # Features
 Implemented features enabling users to customize their pizza orders, explore diverse toppings, and streamline the checkout process with secure Razor-pay transactions.
 Leveraged JavaScript to create dynamic and responsive elements, providing users with a seamless ordering experienced.
 Implemented JavaScript to enhance the interactivity and functionality of the pizza application's user interface, reducing the page load delay by 25% .
 # Contributing
-Bug Fixes: Help identify and fix bugs to improve the stability and functionality of the application.
-Feature Enhancements: Propose and implement new features or enhancements to make the Pizza Project even more delightful for users.
-Code Refactoring: Enhance code readability, maintainability, and performance through refactoring efforts.
-Documentation: Improve the project's documentation, including code comments and README updates.
+Help identify and fix bugs to improve the stability and functionality of the application.
+Propose and implement new features or enhancements to make the Pizza Project even more delightful for users.
+Enhance code readability, maintainability, and performance through refactoring efforts.
+Improve the project's documentation, including code comments and README updates.